hummanta/templates/README.md

 3. Choose one of the following templates:

   - [`detector`](./detector/README.md): A Hummanta-specification-compliant tool for detecting a project's programming language.
+  - [`frontend`](./frontend/README.md): A Hummanta-specification-compliant tool for parsing the source code and generating the Cranelift IR.

 ## Contributing